 Protect your revenue with coverage that keeps you in business

 Most people would never consider starting a business without buying insurance to cover fire damage.
 However, it’s just as important to get insurance to cover your loss of income while the building is being restored.
-Business interruption insurance compensates you for your lost income while your business is closed due to an insured loss.
+Loss of income insurance compensates you for your lost income while your business operations have been temporarily interrupted due to an insured loss.

-You can add business interruption coverage to your commercial property insurance policy.
+You can add loss of income coverage to your commercial property insurance policy.
 At The Co-operators, we can help you customize a plan that meets the specific needs of your business.

 Like your property coverage, you can cover your business for specific events listed in your policy, such as fire, theft, or vandalism, or choose broader coverage that covers most risks with some specific exclusions.